Helsinki-NLP/OpusFilter/README.md

 * `src_output`: output file for source language
 * `tgt_output`: output file for target language
 * `filters`: a list of filters to apply; see below
-* `filterfalse`: Instead of keeping segment pairs that match all the filters, keep those that match none of the filters (default false)
+* `filterfalse`: Yield segment pairs that do not pass at least one of the filters (default false)

 The filters parameter is a list of dictionaries, each representing one filter.
 The top level should typically include a single key that